-AIPL ensures that its assets are invested in accordance with the prudent person principle as set out in Article 132 (Directive 2009/138/EC) through the collective application of its risk policies and business standards.
-These ensure that AIPL invests in assets whose risks it can properly identify, measure, monitor, manage, control and report, and appropriately consider in the assessment of its overall solvency needs.
+AIPL ensures that its assets are invested in accordance with the Investments Part of the PRA Rulebook that require that firms invest their assets in accordance with the Prudent Person Principle as set out in Article 132 of the Solvency II Directive.
+AIPL achieves this through the collective application of the Aviva Group risk policies and business standards.
+These ensure that AIPL invests in assets and instruments the risks of which it can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs.